 - a.
 General.
-See the information listed in Part One, paragraphs 5.7, 5.8, 5.9, 5.11 and 5.12, and Part One, Appendix A, Tasks 405 and 406 of this standard. - b.
+See the information listed in Part One, paragraphs 5.7, 5.8, 5.9, 5.11 and 5.12, and Part One, Annex A, Task 405 of this standard. - b.
 Specific to this method. - (1) Establish test levels and durations using projected Life Cycle Environmental Profiles, available data or data acquired directly from an environmental data-gathering program.
-When these data are not available, use the guidance on developing initial test severities in Annex A. Consider these overall sound pressure levels (OASPL) as initial values until measured data are obtained.
-The test selected

-- may not necessarily be an adequate simulation of the complete environment and consequently a supporting assessment may be necessary to complement the test results. - (2) If the test item is required to operate during the test; the operating checks required are pretest, during the test, and post test.
+When these data are not available, use the guidance on developing initial test severities in Annex A. Consider these overall sound pressure levels (OASPL) (Table 515.6A-I) as initial values until measured data are obtained.
+The test selected may not necessarily be an adequate simulation of the complete environment and consequently a supporting assessment may be necessary to complement the test results. - (2) If the test item is required to operate during the test; the operating checks required are pretest, during the test, and post test.
 For the pre- and post test checks, specify whether they are performed with the test item installed in the test facility.
-Define the details required to perform the test, including the method of attachment or suspension of the test item, the effect of gravity and any consequent precautions.
+Define the details required to perform the test, including the method of attachment or suspension of the test item, the surfaces to be exposed, effect of gravity and any consequent precautions.
 Identify the control and monitor points, or a procedure to select these points.
-Define test interruption, test completion and failure criteria.
+Define test interruption, test completion and failure criteria. - c.
+Tailoring.
+Necessary variations in the basic test procedures to accommodate LCEP requirements and/or facility limitations.